 Since the beginning of hostilities, nearly one-third of Ukrainians have been forced from their homes.
-This is one of the largest human displacement crises in the world today.
+This is one of the largest displacement crises in the world today.
 Within Ukraine, nearly 7 million people remain displaced by the war.
-More than 7 million refugees from Ukraine have been recorded across Europe.
-Over 4 million refugees from Ukraine have registered for temporary protection or similar national protection schemes.
-More than 12.3 million movements out of Ukraine have been recorded since 24 February, with over 5.5 million movements back into the country.
+As of today, UNHCR estimates there are over 7 million refugees present across Europe.
+Over 3.9 million refugees from Ukraine have registered for temporary protection or similar national protection schemes.
+More than 11.9 million movements out of Ukraine have been recorded since 24 February, with over 5.3 million movements back into the country.